FAQ

 Living like an Italian is what these culinary adventures are all about – years of travel through all 20 regions of Italy have allowed our team to design a culinary stroll that will take even the most inexperienced traveler comfortably “off the beaten path” to enjoy the Italy that tourists rarely get to experience.
 Each trip is designed for travelers to experience these rich cultural traditions through cuisine.
 Travel is known to educate the mind and soul – we believe it should educate the palate as well!

 Our small group tours (average group size: 18 people) are not just a memorable vacation, but are full of authentic experiences, friendship, and a reverence for the Italian artisans and food traditions of each region we visit.
 Each excursion and meal is planned with care to show you the authentic Italy that we love so much.
+Some of the places that we visit are quite difficult to reach if not for the help of our private motorcoach.
+We head away from the bustling cities and into the small towns where locals can teach us more about their culinary culture.

 Pricing & Booking